Why Bees Kill their Queen

 Decline in Brood Rearing

 Bee brood refers to young developing bees.
-Brood gives off pheromones or chemical messengers that worker recognize.
-If there is an imbalance inside the hive, they know.
+Brood gives off pheromones or chemical messengers that workers recognize.
+If there is an imbalance inside the hive, they know quickly.

 A lack of brood pheromones at a time when egg laying should be high could be an indication of a failing queen.
-The colony may kill the old queen and raise another.
+The colony may kill the old queen and raise a new more prolific egg layer.

 Queen Pheromones

-There are several types of bees in the hive, and the queen bee is the largest one.
-However, the size of the queen is not always a true indicator of her value.
+Can you tell a good queen by looking?
+Not really.
+Of all the bees in the hive (queen, drones, workers) the queen is the largest one.
+But, the size of the queen is not always a true indicator of her value.

-However, she produces special queen pheromones that promote a unity and a sense of well-being.
-As her attendants groom her and interact with other members of the colony, these pheromones are distributed throughout.
+However, she produces special queen pheromones that promote unity and a sense of well-being.
+As her attendants groom her and interact with other members of the colony, these pheromones are distributed throughout the hive.

-But, as she ages, her pheromones naturally begin to wane.
-With decreasing egg laying and low pheromone levels – supersedure of the queen is likely.
+Unfortunately, as she ages, her pheromones naturally begin to wane.
+With decreasing egg laying and low pheromone levels – supersedure (replacement) of the queen is likely.

 Brood Problems

-Workers may decide it is time for a new egg layer: if the colony is experiencing brood problems, such as sterile or infertile males or if brood disease (such as European Foulbrood) is present.
+If the colony is experiencing brood problems, such as sterile or infertile males or if brood disease (such as European Foulbrood) is present – this might prompt the bees to kill the queen.
 Sometimes a vigorous young queen helps get the colony back on the right track.

 Hive Stress